bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/cloud-provider.md

 This inspector retrieves specific cloud provider data from a client that is installed on a machine hosted on a cloud provider.
 You can deactivate the inspector by setting `_BESClient_Inspector_DisableCloudProvider` to 1.
 In this case, the output of the inspector calls will be `cloud provider inspector is disabled`.

+**Note**: The cloud inspectors support virtual environments for AWS and Azure only.

 # name of &lt;cloud provider&gt; : string

 Returns one of the following: